 Piling on many pairs of socks for extra warmth means you might be used to sizing up—but there's a far better alternative that won't leave you with clammy feet!

-Our innovative outdoor wellies have a flexible, neoprene lining that is effective even in shocking sub-zero temperatures, so let's start buying boots true to size and ditching the unnecessary laundry.
+Our innovative outdoor Welly boots have a flexible, neoprene lining that is effective even in shocking sub-zero temperatures, so let's start buying boots true to size and ditching the unnecessary laundry.

 Another complication is that different brands use different size charts, so it's not always apparent whether a size ten translates from one label to another!

-We combat the confusion with precise innersole measurements in centimetres, so you know what size you're getting exactly.
+We combat the confusion with precise innersole measurements in centimetres, so you know what size you're getting exactly when you buy Wellies.

-Next, let's talk about accurate sizing, especially for kids.
+Next, let's talk about accurate sizing for wellingtons, especially for kids.

 Children's wellies need to perform just as well as their adult counterparts.
-In some cases, they need to work even better!
+In some cases, wellies need to work even better!

 Growing feet need support and stability to stay safe, with great tread to avoid slips on unsteady legs.